Sean Chandler: New Works

 May 7 2021 - August 14 2021

-The exhibition is Sean Chandler’s first solo exhibition in Montana and the first significant exhibition in recent years The exhibition will be featured in The Lynda M. Frost Gallery of Contemporary American Indian Art, a space dedicated to perpetually exhibiting contemporary Native artists.
-A catalog of his work will be published for this exhibition.
+The exhibition is Sean Chandler’s first solo exhibition in Montana and the first significant exhibition in recent years.
+The exhibition will be featured in The Lynda M. Frost Gallery of Contemporary American Indian Art, a space dedicated to perpetually exhibiting contemporary Native artists.
+A catalog of his work is forthcoming.

 He has received awards and exhibited at the Heard Museum in Phoenix, Ariz, and the Eiteljorg Museum in Indianapolis, Indiana, with work collected by the Museum of Natural History in Paris and the Minneapolis Institute of Arts Museum, Minn.